 Seven long-time faves on the culinary scene Alaska has gained quite the reputation among foodies—and deservedly so.
 Using the best of what Alaska has to offer, the state’s chefs, bakers, and restaurateurs have added a distinctly northern twist to their food service.
 Fresh Alaskan seafood is always a featured ingredient; game may be on the menu, too, as available.
 Locally grown produce, such as berries and vegetables that do well in Alaska’s northern climate, are used whenever possible.
 And a tempting assortment of homemade treats for dessert is meant to warm the heart as well as fill the stomach.
-Fat Olives’ private label wine.
-Courtesy Jacques du Preez, Juneau’s Waterfront Restaurants The results are, well, delicious.
+The results are, well, delicious.
 From rural roadhouses to urban steakhouses, Alaska’s culinary scene has something for every palate and budget.
 Among the many choices, certain local landmarks stand out.
-They have earned a loyal following over time for…
+They have earned a loyal following over time for offering a unique and distinctly Alaskan dining experience.
+What’s more, they are…

 Look for these logos to know you’re buying local Alaskan products and supporting people and businesses in the state.